Ray Allen, Executive Director

 Owen Fitzsimmons, Senior Conservation Biologist

 Owen works with CBBEP’s Coastal Bird Program, monitoring and managing bird populations throughout our 12-county region.
-He received his Bachelor’s and Master’s degrees at Texas A&M University-Kingsville where his primary focus was on coastal wetlands and waterbirds.
-He previously worked in habitat management for a private lease on the King Ranch, with Ducks Unlimited and the Texas Forest Service.
+He received his Bachelor’s and Master’s degrees at Texas A&M University-Kingsville where he studied coastal wetlands and waterbirds.
+His primary focus is the management, protection, and restoration of coastal bird populations and their habitats.

 Jake Herring, Director of Land Conservation